flatgeobuf/flatgeobuf/README.md

 ## FAQ

-- Q: Why not use WKB geometry encoding?
+### Why not use WKB geometry encoding?

-- A: It does not align on 8 bytes so it not always possible to consume it without copying first.
+It does not align on 8 bytes so it not always possible to consume it without copying first.

-- Q: Why not use Protobuf?
+### Why not use Protobuf?

-- A: Performance reasons and to allow streaming/random access.
+Performance reasons and to allow streaming/random access.

-- Q: Why static per file schema?
+### Why static per file schema?

-- A: In my view allowing per feature schema breaks the simple in simple features.
+Allowing per feature schema breaks the simple in simple features, in my opinion.

-- Q: Why no geometrycollection or geometry type per feature?
+### Why no geometrycollection or geometry type per feature?

-- A: Same reason why I prefer the static schema requirement.
+Same reason as to why I prefer the static schema requirement.